rathrio/blog_engine/bliss_manifesto/duck_hunt.md

-You will find no class named `Receipt` in Bliss, because `Receipt` is an implicit [Interface](http://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) we refer to when we talk about things that respond to the method `#line_items` (and some other methods we're leaving out for simplicity's sake).
+You will find no class named `Receipt` in Bliss, because `Receipt` is an implicit [Interface](http://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) we refer to when we talk about objects that respond to the method `#line_items` (and some other methods we're leaving out for simplicity's sake).
 In Bliss, there are several classes that _act like a `Receipt`_, like `Invoice`, `CostBreakdown`, or `QuantitySplit`.
 Naming the